Action Battle System

 Composable AI behaviors

 Action Battle has three AI layers.
-They all run on the server and end in the
+They all run on the server and end in the same authoritative runtime for movement, attacks, skills, cooldowns, hit reactions, and rewards.- Presets are the fastest path for common enemies.

 - Simplified behaviors are readable rule lists that return intentions.